-Even if you believe you may be guilty of DUI.
-An experienced attorney can sometimes avoid a license suspension, or use the information obtained at the DMV hearing to win your case, or mitigate any impact in Criminal Court.
+Even if you believe you may be guilty of DUII, an experienced attorney can sometimes avoid a license suspension, or use the information obtained at the DMV hearing to help you achieve a favorable outcome in your criminal case.

-It’s critical to hire a DUI Lawyer as soon as possible so you can effectively use the DMV hearing opportunity.
-Call one of our attorneys today a for a free phone consultation 503-648-4777 and a flat fee quote.
+It’s critical to hire a DUII Lawyer as soon as possible so you can effectively use the DMV hearing opportunity.
+Call one of our attorneys today for a free phone consultation 503-648-4777 and a flat fee quote.

 The DUI Criminal Case

-Oregon DUI/ DWI law does not require that you be drunk to be convicted of Oregon a DUI. you may be convicted of DUI if you are merely “affected to some perceptible degree” by the intoxicant you have consumed.
-The test is whether you lack the clearness of mind and physical control that you normally possess because of the intoxicant you have consumed.
+Oregon DUII/ DWI law does not require that you be drunk to be convicted of a crime in Oregon.
+You may be convicted of DUII if you are merely “affected to a noticeable and perceptible degree” by the intoxicant you have consumed.
+The analysis is whether you lack the clearness of mind and physical control that you normally possess because of the intoxicant you have consumed.
 Intoxicants include drugs, alcohol, or a combination of both.